 If you have a compatible source of data available (from your city’s open data repository - this is important to make sure it’s compatible with OSM’s license) and some geo saavy folks on your team, you could also even complete an import (an import is NOT something done in one night but

 Updating your municipality on the US City Open Data Census

-Digitizing, improving poorly formatted city data
+Digitizing or improving poorly formatted city data

 - Although this can be rote, it can have a clear impact if the data is used later on.
 Campaign finance contributions in my county